 ABOUT...

-For Sénécal, as for his acknowledged master, color is not a complement to form, but a value, a means of expression in itself.
+For Sénécal, as for his acknowledged master, colour is not a complement to form, but a value, a means of expression in itself.

-The eye wanders across the painting, discovering a secret message here, an unusual scene there, a rainbow appearing between lovers, cats and birds chasing each other playfully among the flowers, colorful and joyful characters intertwining in mischievous tenderness... and without any concern for perspective.
+The eye wanders across the painting, discovering a secret message here, an unusual scene there, a rainbow appearing between lovers, cats and birds chasing each other playfully among the flowers, colourful and joyful characters intertwining in mischievous tenderness... all without any concern for perspective.

-Gently, casually, between a couple of lovers embracing, golden flowers or a tree with hearts, she touches on that part of childhood that remains in each of us, but takes us beyond this visible “naivety,” this kind of primitive expressionism, to the heart of a meaningful imagination.
+Gently, casually, between a couple of lovers embracing, golden flowers or a tree with hearts, it touches on that part of childhood that remains in each of us, but takes us beyond this visible "naivety", this kind of primitive expressionism, to the heart of a meaningful imagination.

 Hence, too, the choice of figuration which, he says, by representing man, restores him to his humanity, transmits values, nourishes him positively... and offers the viewer universal keys to values that are no less so.

 Sénécal's art cannot be equated with art brut.
-For while the art brut artist expresses, without concern for being seen or understood, an irrepressible need to externalize his vision of the world by materializing it, Sénécal has long reflected on the meaning of the act of painting, both for the creator and the viewer.
+For whereas the art brut artist expresses, without concern for being seen or understood, an irrepressible need to externalise his vision of the world by materialising it, Sénécal has long reflected on the meaning of the act of painting, both for the creator and the viewer.

-Behind the spontaneity of creation, directly linked to emotional experience, there is nothing less than an art of resistance, if not protest, an act of militant poetry and humanism.
+Behind the spontaneity of creation, directly linked to emotional experience, lies nothing less than an art of resistance, if not protest, an act of militant poetry and humanism.

-If Guy Sénécal's art is unique, it is not so much in a conscious resistance to the artistic institution, which, for a professional artist like him, makes little sense,but in the synthesis of the senses and meaning that he creates, leading him to think of his art as an act of faith and a poetic act, in a fierce desire to breathe new life into sensitive humanity (the heart and the figure, the image and the color) in art.
+If Guy Sénécal's art is unique, it is not so much in a conscious resistance to the artistic institution, which, for a professional artist like him, makes little sense, but in the synthesis of the senses and meaning that he creates, leading him to think of his art as an act of faith and a poetic act, in a fierce desire to breathe new life into sensitive humanity (the heart and the figure, the image and the colour) in art.

 In this idealistic stance, which fortunately avoids the pitfall of dogmatism, Guy Sénécal is convinced that poetry can change the world.